Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Details of our numerical simulations

-We believe that our stopping criterion is reasonable. \cref{thm:effgraph_HK} and \cref{thm:effgraph_DW} give theoretical guarantees --- always for the adaptive-confidence HK model and almost surely for the adaptive-confidence DW model --- that eventually the only edges in an effective graph are those between adjacent nodes in the same limiting opinion cluster.
-We set the tolerance value to $1 \times 10^{-6}$ for our adaptive-confidence HK model.
-Because of computational limitations, we set it to $0.02$ for our adaptive-confidence DW model.
-We refer to the time $T$ at which we reach our stopping criterion as the ``convergence time'' of our simulations.
-Additionally, we refer to the opinion clusters at time $T$ as the ``final opinion clusters,'' which approximate the limiting opinion clusters that we discussed in \cref{sec:theory}.
+We use a tolerance value of $1 \times 10^{-6}$ for our adaptive-confidence HK model.
+Because of computational limitations, we use a tolerance value of $0.02$ for our adaptive-confidence DW model.
+We refer to the time $T_f$ at which we reach our stopping criterion as the ``convergence time'' of our simulations.
+In our simulations, the ``final effective graph'' is the effective graph at the convergence time (i.e., the time $T_f$ that a simulation reaches our stopping criterion).
+We refer to the connected components of the final effective graph as the ``final opinion clusters'' of a simulation; they approximate the limit opinion clusters.

+Our theoretical results about effective graphs inform our stopping criterion. \cref{thm:effgraph_HK} and \cref{thm:effgraph_baseline_HK} give theoretical guarantees for our adaptive-confidence HK model and the baseline HK model, respectively, that eventually the only edges of an effective graph are those between adjacent nodes in the same limit opinion cluster. \cref{thm:effgraph_DW} and \cref{thm:effgraph_baseline_DW} give similar but weaker guarantees for our adaptive-confidence DW model and the baseline DW model.
+Consequently, if one of our simulations runs for sufficiently many time steps, its final opinion clusters are a good approximation of the limit opinion clusters.
+However, instead of imposing a set number of time steps for our simulations, we use a tolerance value as a proxy to determine a ``sufficient'' number of time steps.

-The final and limiting opinion clusters may not be the same, as our choice of tolerance values can result in simulations stopping before we can determine their limiting opinion clusters.
-We characterize the final opinion clusters of our simulations as connected components of the original graph $G$, but the limiting opinion clusters may not be connected components of $G$.
-In practice, our simulations are unlikely to have distinct opinion clusters that converge to the same opinion as time approaches infinity.
-For small tolerance values, our final opinion clusters are a good approximation of the limiting opinion clusters.
+The final and limit opinion clusters {in our models} may not be the same, as our choice of tolerance values can lead to simulations stopping before we can determine their limit opinion clusters.
+Additionally, if two distinct connected components in an effective graph converge to the same limit opinion value, the nodes in those connected components are in the same limit opinion cluster.
+However, the sets of nodes that constitute these connected components are distinct final opinion clusters.
+In practice, our simulations are unlikely to have distinct opinion clusters that converge to the same opinion in the infinite-time limit.
+Therefore, for small tolerance values, our final opinion clusters are a good approximation of the limit opinion clusters.

-To ensure that our simulations stop after a reasonable amount of time, we set a bailout time of $10^6$ time steps.
-Our simulations of the adaptive-confidence HK model for this paper never reached this bailout time.
-However, our simulations of the adaptive-confidence DW model frequently reached the bailout time for small values of $c_0$.
+To ensure that our simulations stop after a reasonable amount of time, we use a bailout time of $10^6$ time steps.
+Our simulations of the adaptive-confidence HK model in the present paper never reach this bailout time.
+However, our simulations of the adaptive-confidence DW model frequently reach the bailout time for small values of $c_0$.
 See \cref{sec:DW_complete} and \cref{tab:DW_bailout}.